 Business owners who don’t want to deal with complex loyalty programs should consider the Capital One® Spark® Miles for Business.
 This card doles out an unlimited 2 miles for each dollar you spend with no bonus categories or restrictions.
 On the redemption side, you can cash them in for any type of travel at a rate of 1 cent per mile.
 This includes obvious travel bookings like hotel stays and flights, but you can also cash in points for campgrounds, train tickets, rental condos that code as travel on your credit card statement and more.

-The Capital One® Spark® Miles for Business also offers a one-time bonus of 50,000 miles after you spend $4,500 on your card within three months of account opening.
+The Capital One® Spark® Miles for Business also offers a one-time bonus of 50,000 miles after you spend $5,000 on your card within three months as well as 150,000 bonus miles when you spend $50,000 in the first six months of account opening.
+Better yet, there is currently a Limited Time Offer of up to 200,000 bonus miles (worth up to $2,000) to spend on travel-flights, hotels, and more.
 Your miles never expire, and there’s no limit to the number of miles you can earn.
 This card does have a $95 annual fee, but it’s waived the first year.
 Plus, you can receive up to $100 credit for one Global Entry or TSA Pre✓® application fee.

 Consider this card if: You need a low-maintenance credit card for your one-person business.
 This card’s flat-rate rewards program will earn rewards without any micromanagement on your part, which helps you stay focused on all the decisions that only you can make.